Mohamed-Amine-Nafia/wireframing/README.md

 During user testing to validate usability and structure

-Example: A digital wireframe that shows actual text content, buttons, dropdown menus, and exact placement of elements without applying final colors or images
+Example: A digital wireframe that shows actual text content, buttons, dropdown menus, and exact placement of elements without applying final colors or images.

+# 🛠️ Popular Wireframing Tools
+Several tools are available to help designers create effective wireframes, ranging from simple sketching applications to advanced design platforms.
+These tools help speed up the wireframing process, facilitate collaboration, and improve design accuracy.

+## 🔥 Recommended Tool: Figma
+Overview: Figma is a cloud-based design tool widely used for UI/UX design, wireframing, and prototyping.
+It allows real-time collaboration, meaning multiple team members can work on the same design simultaneously from different locations.

+Key Features:

+Cloud-based with real-time collaboration

+Intuitive drag-and-drop interface

+Vector-based for precise designs

+Built-in design libraries and templates

+Easy sharing with stakeholders via links

+Supports wireframes, prototypes, and high-fidelity designs

+Why It’s Useful for Wireframing:

+Fast and easy to create low- and high-fidelity wireframes.

+Team members can give feedback directly on the design.

+No installation needed — works entirely in the browser.

+Offers reusable components, which saves time and ensures consistency.